bucketco/bucket-javascript-sdk/packages/cli/README.md

 ## Quick Start

-Get started quickly by running the CLI directly from your project's root directory: initializing the CLI (if not already setup), creating a feature, and generate the types all at once.
+Get started quickly by running the CLI directly without installing it from your project's root directory: initializing the CLI (if not already setup), creating a feature, and generate the types all at once.

 ```bash